 Brussels and Leuven

-Application Deadline: January 20, 2014
+Application Deadline: January 19, 2015

 Are you interested in the development and politics of the European Union?
 In the role Europe and the EU play in context of globalization?
 In how political decisions and strategies are made in the EU system?
-Then you should consider participating in the joint University of Michigan/University of Windsor 2014 EU Study Abroad Program, to be held May 4-17, 2014, in Brussels and Leuven, Belgium.
+Then you should consider participating in the joint University of Michigan/University of Windsor 2015 EU Study Abroad Program, to be held May 3-16, 2015, in Brussels and Leuven, Belgium.
 The theme of this year's program is “The EU as a Global Actor.”

-The program director is Dr. Stephen Brooks, professor of political science at the University of Windsor and director of Michigan's Ottawa Internship Program.
+The program director is Dr. Stephen Brooks, professor in the Department of Political Science at the University of Windsor and Director of Michigan's Ottawa Internship Program.
 You can contact Professor Brooks at firstname.lastname@example.org.
 Students interested in participating should complete the application form and return it to Professor Brooks as an email attachment by January 19, 2015.